 Pachyphytum Bracteosum Description

 Pachyphytum bracteosum is a thick oval shaped, light blue leaves succulent.
 What a beauty!
-This clumper former has plumpish leaves that will blush orange to pink in sun.
+This clump form has plumpish leaves that will blush orange to pink in sun.

 Closely related to both Sedums and Echeveria.

 This easy care succulent, like most succulents prefer bright light.
 Very drought tolerant as plump leaves store water.
 Tons of charm and lots of appeal adding texture to any landscape or container plantings.

 Native to Mexico.
 Zone 9-10.
 Growers 7" high by 8" long.

 Recommended For You:

 - Ship Form:

 - Soil Moisture: